aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.124.0 (2017-07-17 21:14 UTC)
+* CognitoIdentityProvider (3.3.5.0)
+	* Allows developers to configure user pools for email/phone based signup and sign-in.
+* Lambda (3.3.8.0)
+	* Lambda@Edge lets you run code closer to your end users without provisioning or managing servers.
+With Lambda@Edge, your code runs in AWS edge locations, allowing you to respond to your end users at the lowest latency.
+Your code is triggered by Amazon CloudFront events, such as requests to and from origin servers and viewers, and it is ready to execute at every AWS edge location whenever a request for content is received.
+You just upload your Node.js code to AWS Lambda and Lambda takes care of everything required to run and scale your code with high availability.
+You only pay for the compute time you consume - there is no charge when your code is not running.

 ### 3.3.123.0 (2017-07-14 23:04 UTC)
 * ApplicationDiscoveryService (3.3.3.0)
 	* Adding feature to the Export API for Discovery Service to allow filters for the export task to allow export based on per agent id.